WWE News: Roman Reigns Shoots Back At Jon Moxley, Speaks On AEW Not Being Competition For WWE

 Like Rollins, Reigns also isn’t going to let anyone speak negatively about the promotion that pays him and pays him well.

-Roman Reigns has been in the business of professional wrestling for a while now and he knows how things work.
-He hasn’t been around long enough, though, to see any kind of true competition come forth for WWE and he certainly doesn’t believe there is any now.
+Roman Reigns has been in the business of professional wrestling for a while now, and he knows how things work.
+He hasn’t been around long enough, though, to see any kind of true competition come forth for WWE, and he certainly doesn’t believe there is any now.

-All Elite Wrestling first came into existence back in January and many already believe they will be able to stand up to WWE.
-With some big names signed to the roster, a weekly TV deal, and a lot of money to throw around, anything is possible but can it happen?
+All Elite Wrestling first came into existence back in January, and many already believe they will be able to stand up to WWE.
+With some big names signed to the roster, a weekly TV deal, and a lot of money to throw around, anything is possible, but can it happen?

-Reigns spoke with Sport1 and he doesn’t really feel as if it will ever happen with AEW.
+Reigns spoke with Sport1, and he doesn’t really feel as if it will ever happen with AEW.

 “I think [Seth Rollins] is being generous in calling them competition.
 I don’t want to get too deep into this […]